userzoom/UserZoomSDK-docs/android/sdk-android-faq.md

 It is not obligatory as long as you make sure that in all tasks from the study the video and audio are disabled.
 Otherwise, if these permissions are not added the app might crash.
 Our recommendation is to add it as part of the integration process.

 ## How do you block specific sections of the app that contains sensible data? (e.g. sign in page)
-In order to interrupt and resume Userzoom from visually collecting views on certain areas of your app, we have the `blockRecord` method.  ([Section 6 - Readme file][section6]).
+In order to interrupt and resume Userzoom from visually collecting views on certain areas of your app, we have the `blockRecord` method.  ([documentation: block record][section6]).

 ## What's the purpose of the `finalizeStudy` method?
 It is optional and is used when you want to suddenly end the study (for example if the user reaches some specific Activity or some event happens during the study).
 In case it's not used, the study will be automatically close once it's finished.
 Take into account that if you use this function the participant that was interrupted will be marked as `Incomplete` in the study results.